Percy-Pan/autoprov/README.md

 # autoprov
-An open source auto provisioning tools.
+An open source auto provisioning server.

+Auto Provisioning is a very important feature for mass deployment of devcies.
+The basic philosiphy is to provide a platform which support all kinds (XML,INI,YAML or self defined template) of profiles for devices to downlaod through ether tftp or HTTP.

+This project will provide following feature

+TBD.